Combining Two Repositories

 I was working for some time on two different repositories, one named

-.
+app-backend and one named app-frontend.
 After a few weeks of work,

 I understood that this was a bad idea.